replicatedhq/replicated-field-labs/instruqt/delivering-as-an-appliance/04-using-the-configuration/assignment.md

 the proxy, while the secret created by the Admin Console will contain credentials to the registry inside the airgap.

-Likewise, the `LocalRegistryHost` and `LocalRegistryNamespace` function refer to the registry inside the airgapped environment.
+Likewise, the `LocalRegistryHost` and `LocalRegistryNamespace` functions refer to the registry inside the airgapped environment.
 Using the `HasLocalRegistry` function, you can distinguish between the online scenario (where you provide the proxy service URI) and the airgapped scenario (where the Admin Console